helm/helm-www/content/en/docs/chart_best_practices/dependencies.md

 names.

 File URLs (`file://...`) are considered a "special case" for charts that are assembled by a fixed deployment pipeline.
-Charts that use `file://` are not allowed in the official Helm repository.

 ## Conditions and Tags